 The Chemistry Page will give first year chemistry students access to all of the notes, worksheets, labs, Powerpoints and other important documents for my General Chemistry classes.
 You may also access your current grades, a current Course Calendar, as well as links to free chemistry software.
 Interactive review activities for important concepts, organized by units, are provided to help the student prepare for important benchmarks and tests.

-The AP Chemistry Page hosts the resources for the class, which include PowerPoints in Flash format, notes, review activities, and a calendar.
-During the 2012 - 2013 school year, I will be committing a lot of time and energy toward converting these resources to align with the College Board's new AP Chemistry Framework.
+The AP Chemistry Page hosts the resources for the class, which include PowerPoints in HTML 5 and Flash format, notes, review activities, and a calendar.
+Though I am not teaching the course this year, I am going to continue to invest energy in converting these resources to align with the College Board's new AP Chemistry Framework.
 Though I developed the resources for my AP students, they will probably also prove useful to college students taking a first year chemistry course.

-I am not teaching Biology during the 2012 - 2013 school year.
+I am not teaching Biology during the 2014 - 2015 school year.
 I will continue to provide access to my course materials, including Powerpoints (web-based and offline formats) and interactive review activities to help the student prepare for important benchmarks and tests.
 I may even find the time to add a few new things, so check back often.

 Some background on your host, Mr. Allan, can be found HERE.
 I do appreciate hearing from users of this site.
 Let me know if you find mistakes, or if there are features that you think I might add.
 You may most easily contact me at firstname.lastname@example.org.
 I will do my best to respond to you, but please understand that commitments to my family and my job come first.
 If you are one of my students, or the parent of one of my students, you can expect a response within 24 hours.